aragonone/ipfs-pinner/packages/server/README.md

-# IPFS Background Service - Server
+# IPFS Pinner - Server

 This package exposes the REST API.